atskae/computer-graphics/scratch-a-pixel/notes/02-geometry/02-coordinate-systems/README.md

   * Add `P(3,1)` to convert from coordinate system B (`P(-1,3)`) to A: `P(3,1) + P(-1, 3) = P(2, 4)`
   * **Additive inverse** (`P(3,1)` and `P(-3, -1)`), alter a coordinate's point in the opposite direction

-Another operations within the *same* coordinate system:
+Other operations within the *same* coordinate system:
 * **Translation**: move a point to a different position

   <img src="images/translation.png" width="300px">